tomtuamnuq/perplex_num/README.md

 - **Left Sector**: The left sector is the mirror image of the right sector, lying to the left of both diagonals.
 It is defined by $( -t > |x| )$, where the negative time component is greater in magnitude.
 - **Down Sector**: This sector is the mirror image of the up sector, defined by $( -x > |t| )$.

 These sectors are important in the study of hyperbolic geometry and perplex numbers, as they determine the nature of the functions and operations that can be performed within each region.
 Certain functions may only be well-defined or invertible in specific sectors of the hyperbolic plane.
-The square root of a perplex number, for instance, is only well-defined within the right sector.
+The square root of a perplex number, for instance, is only defined within the right sector.

 The common categorization of perplex numbers is based on the squared distance.
 A number is:
 - **time**-like if D(z) > 0, i.e., it lies in the **Right** $(t>|x|)$ or **Left** $(-t>|x|)$ sector